 R is a language and environment for statistical computing and graphics.
-R provides a wide variety of statistical (examples include linear and nonlinear modelling, classical statistical tests, time-series analysis, classification, and clustering) and graphical techniques, and is highly extensible.
-The S language is often the vehicle of choice for research in statistical methodology, and R provides an Open Source route to participation in that activity.
+R provides a wide variety of statistical (examples include linear and nonlinear modeling, classical statistical tests, time-series analysis, classification, and clustering) and graphical techniques, and is highly extensible.

 One of R's strengths is the ease with which well-designed publication-quality plots can be produced, including mathematical symbols and formulae where needed.

 Highlights: Free statistical package.
-Allows for creation of publication-quality plots.
+Allows for the creation of publication-quality plots.

 If you have installed packages of your own in an older version of R and need to use them in a new version, you will need to upgrade them.